 Peace Corps.
 Over 220,000 Americans have served in the Peace Corps in 141 countries since it was founded in 1961.
 English Now! is delighted to have been named an Employer of National Service by the Peace Corps because of its employment of Returned Peace Corps Volunteers as faculty and in administrative roles.

 The Interchange Institute.
 The Interchange Institute is a Boston-based non-profit research organization established by Dr. Anne P. Copeland, in the right in the photo above.
 The Interchange Institute’s mission is smoothing intercultural transitions by helping others understand us and coming to understand others better.
 It conducts research on the process of intercultural transition, produces publications to assist newcomers to the U.S., designs and delivers specialized cross-cultural training workshops, and trains and consults to professionals in the field.
-English Now! is delighted to partner with the Interchange Institute to provide our students many of its publications and to host its Crossing Cultures with Competence training of trainers workshop in November 2016.
+English Now! is delighted to partner with the Interchange Institute to provide our students many of its publications and has hosted its Crossing Cultures with Competence training of trainers workshop each fall since 2016.
 Ask us for more information about the workshop, a fantastic, hands-on study of cross-cultural topics for educators and trainers who work with those in intercultural transition.

 Green Apple College Guidance.
 Finally, English Now! is delighted to partner with Green Apple College Guidance, a Bethesda-based organization that in our opinion is the best Washington, D.C.-area college counseling and education consulting firm.
 International families have specific needs when their children consider college education in the U.S. We are pleased to co-sponsor programs about U.S. university-level education with Green Apple and to refer families to Kelly and Don Fraser, Green Apple’s Founders.
 Ask us for more information about Green Apple and what they do, and we would be delighted to introduce you to Kelly and Don.